CurtRod/SimpleEVSE-WiFi/README.md

 --------- | -----------
 vehicleState | Vehicle state (ready / detected / charging)
 evseState | EVSE State (active/not active)
-actualCurrent | Actual configured current in A (e.g. 20A)
-actualPower | actual power consumption (when S0 meter is used) duration | charging duration in milliseconds
+maxCurrent | Maximum Current depending on PP-limit and actualCurrent | Actual configured current in A (e.g. 20A) actualPower | actual power consumption (when S0 meter is used) duration | charging duration in milliseconds